MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/lib/hooks/useArticlesPageInit/README.md

-## `useArticleListFetcher` Hook
+## `useArticlesPageInit` Hook

-The `useArticleListFetcher` hook is a custom React hook designed to manage and encapsulate the logic for initializing and loading articles on a page.
+The `useArticlesPageInit` hook is a custom React hook designed to manage and encapsulate the logic for initializing and loading articles on a page.
 It abstracts the data fetching and state management logic related to the articles page, allowing components to focus on rendering and user interactions.

 ### Parameters